rainforestapp/rainforest-cli/README.md

 <pre>--wait <b>RUN_ID</b></pre>

 ###Fail-fast
-fail the build as soon as the first failed result comes in.
-If you don't pass this it will wait until 100% of the run is done.
+Fail the build (by exiting with a status of zero) as soon as the first failed result comes in.
+If you don't pass this rainforest will wait until 100% of the run is complete before failing your build.
+Note, this _only_ fails your buil - it does not abort your rainforest run.
 Use with --fg.
 <pre>--fail-fast</pre>

 ###Custom URL

-use a custom url for this run.
+Use a custom url for this run.
 Example use case: an ad-hoc QA environment with Fourchette.
 You will need to specify a site_id too for this to work.
 Note that we will be creating a new environment for this particular run.
 <pre>--custom-url</pre>

 ###Git-trigger
-only trigger a run when the last commit (for a git repo in the current working directory) has contains @rainforest and a list of one or more tags.
+Only trigger a run when the last commit (for a git repo in the current working directory) has contains @rainforest and a list of one or more tags.
 E.g. "Fix checkout process. @rainforest #checkout" would trigger a run for everything tagged checkout.
 This over-rides --tag and any tests specified.
 If no @rainforest is detected it will exit 0.
 <pre>--git-trigger</pre>

 ###Description "CI automatic run"
-add an arbitrary description for the run.
+Add an arbitrary description for the run.
 <pre>--description "CI automatic run"</pre>

 ###Embed-tests